totalgeorgie/SubHub/README.md

 SUBSCRIBE
 =========

-Subcribe is a web and mobile app to help users manage all their subscription based services.
+Subcribe is an app to help users manage all their subscription based services, and find sponsored deals for subscription services.